245123735312-source/RA6M5-Processor-Development-Board/README.md

 <!-- add your experiences over here -->
 > _This is a placeholder.
 Replace the text below with your personal learning from LST and SST sessions summary._
-LST and SST sessions helped me....
+LST and SST sessions helped me improve my overall personality and professional skills.
----
+LST helped me develop self-confidence, time management, decision-making, and problem-solving abilities.
+SST sessions improved my communication, teamwork, presentation, and interpersonal skills.
+Overall, these sessions helped me become more confident, disciplined, and better prepared for a professional environment.

 ## **Community Services**

 <!-- add descreption in your own words -->

-During my internship period, I participated in multiple community-oriented activities .....<!-- add descreption in your own words -->
+During my internship period, I participated in multiple community-oriented activities .....<!-- that helped me understand the importance of social responsibility.
+I actively participated in 9 tree plantation activities and contributed to food donations for 9 elderly people.
+These activities gave me an opportunity to contribute to the community, develop empathy, and understand the value of serving others. -->

 ### **Activities Involved**
 <!-- add the location where you given -->